-P art 1: Introduction and Background 3

-What is a Statement of Community Involvement?
-3

-Draft SCI 2014 for Public Consultation 3

-Why are we producing a new Statement of Community Involvement?
-3
+Part 1: Introduction and Background What is a Statement of Community Involvement?
+Draft SCI 2014 for Public Consultation Adoption of the SCI Why has a new Statement of Community Involvement been produced?
 Why should the community get involved in the planning process?
-4

-Challenges and objectives 5

-Equal Opportunity 6

-The Planning System: Plan-Making and Decision-Taking 6

-P Part 2: Planning Policy 8

-How can you get involved in plan-making?
-8

-Who we will be consulting 9

-Consultation Database 9

-Duty to Cooperate 10

-The Newcastle-Under-Lyme and Stoke-on-Trent Joint Local Plan 10

-How will the Joint Local Plan be prepared?
-11

-The Role of Elected Members in Local Plan Preparation: 13

-Joint Local Plan - Methods of Communication 14

-Supplementary Planning Documents (SPD's) 17

-Preparation and Review of this Statement of Community Involvement 19

-P Part 3: Development Management 20

-The Development Management Process 20

-Types and Categories of Applications 22

-Community Involvement in Decision making 22

-Pre-Application Planning Advice 23

-Community Involvement in preparing planning applications 23

-Role of Elected Members (Councillors) in pre-application discussions 24

-The Decision-Making Process 24

-Consultation 25

-Dublic Councillation 2.5

-Representations 27

-Decisions 28

-Enforcement 29

-Planning Aid 31

-Appendix 1: Joint Local Plan Consultation Bodies 32

-Appendix 2: Types of applications made under planning legislation to Local Planning Authorities 33

-Appendix 3: Development Types 35

-Appendix 4: Identification of adjoining land whose owners/occupiers are to be notified of application (Newcastle)

-Appendix 5: Pre-Application Consultation 37

-Appendix 6: Publicity for planning applications made under planning legislation 38

-Appendix 7: Publicity for other types of applications made under planning legislation 42

-Appendix 8: Glossary 48
+Challenges and objectives Equal Opportunity The Planning System: Plan-Making, Local authority plans, neighbourhood plans and Decision-Taking 4 4 4 5 5 6 6 7 Part 2: Planning Policy How you can get involved in plan-making Who we will be consulting Consultation database Availability of information on councils websites Duty to Cooperate The Newcastle-Under-Lyme and Stoke-on-Trent Joint Local Plan How will the Joint Local Plan be prepared?
+The Role of Elected Members in Local Plan preparation Joint Local Plan - methods of communication Supplementary Planning Documents (SPDs) Preparation and review of this Statement of Community Involvement 8 8 9 9 10 10 11 13 14 16 18 Part 3: Development Management The Development Management Process Types and categories of applications Community involvement in decision making Pre-Application planning advice Community involvement in preparing planning applications Role of Elected Members (Councillors) in pre-application discussions The decision-making process Consultation Public consultation Representations Decisions Enforcement Planning Aid 19 19 21 21 22 23 23 24 25 26 27 27 Appendix 1: Joint Local Plan consultation bodies Appendix 2: Types of applications made under planning legislation to Local Planning 28 29 Authorities Appendix 3: Development types Appendix 4: Identification of adjoining land whose owners/occupiers are to be notified of an application (Newcostle) 31 32 an application (Newcastle) Appendix 5: Pre-Application consultation Appendix 6: Publicity for planning applications made under planning legislation Appendix 7: 33 34 36 Appendix 7: Publicity for other types of applications made under planning legislation Appendix 8: Glossary ∋ ვ ნ